Ralph Waldo Christie: Fremantle

 In November 1944, Kinkaid relieved Christie of command of submarine operations at Fremantle, and assigned the position to Fife commencing 30 December.
 Although no specific reason was given, Christie was convinced it was because he pushed Kinkaid too hard for Dealey's Medal of Honor, and for his process of awarding decorations in general.
 However, Christie's losses, which included Dealey and Kinkaid's nephew, Lieutenant Commander Manning Kimmel in USS Robalo in July 1944, may have also influenced Kinkaid's decision.

 Christie returned to the United States, and went on to command Puget Sound Navy Yard.
 Now that he was no longer under Kinkaid's command, Christie renewed his push to get Dealey awarded the Medal of Honor, this time by getting the endorsement for the decoration from MacArthur.
 The general agreed, and Dealey was posthumously awarded the medal.

 Post-war career

 After the war, Christie attempted to get command of operations for Atlantic submarines, but that job went to James Fife instead.
 However, Christie was given command of naval forces in the Philippines.
 He retired from the Navy on 1 August 1949, with tombstone promotion to the rank of vice admiral.
 He sold life insurance and dabbled in other ventures for some time.
 In his final years, he lived on the west coast of the United States and in Hawaii.
 Christie died in Honolulu, Hawaii on 19 December 1987 at the age of 94.
-His wife, LaRene, joined him at the National Memorial Cemetery of the Pacific following her death on 31 May 2002.
 His papers are in the Library of Congress.